Sneha-Khandar/Temperature-Converter/README.md

 ## Features

-- Convert temperatures from Celsius to Fahrenheit and Kelvin
-- Convert temperatures from Fahrenheit to Celsius and Kelvin
-- Convert temperatures from Kelvin to Celsius and Fahrenheit
+- Convert temperatures from Fahrenheit and Kelvin to Celsius
 - Responsive design for use on all devices

 ## Technologies Used